outdreamer/build-a-cure-1/docs/problem_solving_matching.md

           - a square joined by four tangents of the circle
           - an infinite set of vectors diverging equally from origin

-    2. use core functions & attributes of structural mechanics (simplest, fewest, most similar structures) to determine the missing object in the openings created by variance
+    3. use core functions & attributes of structural mechanics (simplest, fewest, most similar structures) to determine the missing object in the openings created by variance

+    4. integrate the output of 2 & 3 to generate the likeliest structures in the openings created by variance

     - this differs from vectorizing variables & other objects, as well as problem space dimension reduction as a way to frame solutions, in that it models solutions as objects to find in an opening created by variance